 The use of medications to control and mitigate mental health symptoms has exploded in recent years.
-Using psychopharmacology as a front-line defense for depression and anxiety has resulted in over 40 million prescriptions being filled in the United States during a period of just one year.
-While some patients report great success in using these medications, others are looking for ways to obtain peace of mind and resolution from trauma without resorting to medical interventions.
+Using psychopharmacology as a front-line defense for mental disorders has resulted in over 40 million prescriptions being filled in the United States during just one year.
+While some patients report great success in using these medications, others seek ways to obtain peace of mind and resolution from trauma without resorting to medical interventions.

-For these latter folks, the focus has been shifting away from psychiatric medications and shifting toward natural ways to improve quality of life.
-The following are some suggestions to explore in your own journey toward natural healing.
+For these latter folks, the focus has shifted from psychiatric medications to natural ways to improve quality of life.
+The following are some suggestions to explore in your journey toward natural healing.
 Many of these approaches are promoted by professionals in the mental health field, and you may find it helpful to seek out consultation from those who support all-natural journeys toward wellness.

 Tip #1: Take Care of Your Body

-The effect that our diet, sleep, and exercise habits have on our mental health is very often overlooked in traditional psychiatric circles.
-The experience of having a “gut feeling,” for example, is more valid than we realize.
+The effect that our diet, sleep, and exercise habits have on our mental health is often overlooked in traditional psychiatric circles.
+For example, the experience of having a “gut feeling” is more valid than we realize.
 Much of the feel-good chemical of serotonin is produced within our digestive tract.
 Not only does this chemical contribute to improved mood, but it also assists with regulating a good sleep cycle.
 Combining healthy foods with the endorphins released during physical exercise can be a great way to stave off periods of depression and anxiety.

 Tip #2: Adjust Your Perspectives

-You may not need the intense treatment offered in a Dialectical Behavioral Therapy (DBT) program, but you can still apply some of the tips and tricks that are part of this specialized therapy.
+You may not need the intense treatment offered in a Dialectical Behavioral Therapy (DBT) program, but you can still apply some of the tips and tricks of this specialized therapy.
 One of the most popular concepts in treatment is the idea of Radical Acceptance.
-This is applying the idea that “it is what it is.”
-No amount of regret, worry, or obsessing will make one bit of difference when it comes to changing some things in life.
-It will only stop you from enjoying what is real and prevent you from making progress in the things that are genuinely within your control.
-Radical acceptance is the practice of determining what lies outside of our control and then just letting it go.
+This applies the idea that “it is what it is.”
+No amount of regret, worry, or obsessing will make a difference when changing some things in life.
+It will only stop you from enjoying what is real and prevent you from progressing in the things that are genuinely within your control.
+Radical acceptance is the practice of determining what lies outside our control and then letting it go.

 Another favorite in the modern therapist’s tool kit is the practice of mindfulness.
 This practice has grown in popularity over the past several years and has become integrated into several therapeutic modalities.
-With mindfulness, thoughts and emotions are simply experienced as they are, without feeling any need to hold onto them or to direct their outcome.
-Since depressive thoughts tend to center around what has occurred in the past, and anxious thoughts tend to focus on what may happen in the future, mindfulness encourages us to pay attention to the present.
+With mindfulness, thoughts and emotions are experienced as they are, without needing to hold onto them or direct their outcome.
+Since depressive thoughts center around what has occurred in the past, and anxious thoughts focus on what may happen in the future, mindfulness encourages us to pay attention to the present.
 Mindfulness techniques can help us to manage – and even enjoy – the small moments which make up each day.

 Tip #3: Learn to Laugh

-It may sound silly to practice something that even small babies can do with no effort, but many adults can find it difficult to identify the last time they laughed.
-This is unfortunate, as the act of laughing has been shown to release endorphins into the bloodstream.
-These endorphins provide us with a temporary boost in mood and work to counteract the existence of stress hormones.
+It may sound silly to practice something that even small babies can do with no effort, but many adults find it difficult to identify the last time they laughed.
+This is unfortunate, as laughing has been shown to release endorphins into the bloodstream.
+These endorphins temporarily boost mood and work to counteract the existence of stress hormones.

-Forcing laughter may not sound like an appealing idea, but giving the urge to laugh a little boost can actually result in the production of genuine laughter.
-You don’t have to commit to extreme forms of voluntary laughter, such as by joining a laughter yoga group, either.
-You can start out by committing to watching a funny vlog or short comedy skit a couple of times a week.
-Integrating laughter into your life doesn’t make problems go away, but clearing up your mind through positive experiences can assist with finding new solutions.
+Forcing laughter may not sound like an appealing idea, but giving the urge to laugh a little boost can produce genuine laughter.
+You don’t have to commit to extreme forms of voluntary laughter, such as joining a laughter yoga group.
+You can start by committing to watching a funny vlog or short comedy skit a couple of times a week.
+Integrating laughter into your life doesn’t make problems disappear, but clearing your mind through positive experiences can assist with finding new solutions.

 Tip #4: Craft Your Support System

-If you have ever watched a 90’s sitcom, you are aware of the basic structure of a diverse social group.
-You’ve got the book smart friend, the funny friend, and the friend who always wants to be serious.
+If you have ever watched a 90’s sitcom, you know the basic structure of a diverse social group.
+You’ve got the book-smart friend, the funny friend, and the friend who always wants to be serious.
 You’ve got the compassionate friend, the reliable friend, and the friend who is kind of a jerk (but you like him, anyway.)
-The protagonist of these shows always knows which friend to turn to in order to get needs met and progress the storyline.
+The protagonist of these shows always knows which friend to turn to to meet their needs and progress the storyline.

 Tip #5: Have Something to Look Forward To

 If we aim for nothing, we are likely to hit it.
 Not having anything positive mapped out on our road ahead can make life seem daunting and overwhelming.
 The idea of more days ahead of being exactly like the ones behind can keep anyone in a funk.
-Whether you want to plan for something big, such as career change, or something small, like a weekend vacation, being able to circle something on the calendar can provide you with the motivation to keep moving forward.
+Whether you want to plan for something big, such as a career change, or something small, like a weekend vacation, being able to circle something on the calendar can motivate you to keep moving forward.